claudiadadamo/resources/README.md

 # Resources

 Here is a list of things I've found interesting.
-Helpful links for programming, interesting artciles, fun sites.
-Let me know if you
+Helpful links for programming, interesting articles, fun sites.
+Let me know if you have any that you think I should add!

 ## Programming/Software Development/Professional Development